 - The sound theoretical knowledge and advanced analytical skills required to work in the complex, challenging and important field of economic and public policy;

 - A small-scale, culturally diverse cohort that creates a lively, intense and highly international interaction in and out of class;

-- A multidisciplinary approach that combines expertise in both economics and the social sciences;
+- A multidisciplinary approach that combines expertise in both economics and other social sciences;

-- Broad perspectives from studying such core subjects as: Sustainable Growth, Econometric Methods in Empirical Economics, Public and Political Economics, Energy Transition and Behavioural Economics.
+- Broad perspectives from studying core subjects as: Sustainable Growth and Inequality, Public and Political Economics, Macroeconomic Policy, Labour Economics and Behavioural Economics.

 Do you want to know if you are eligible for this Master?
-Check the entry requirement.
+Check the entry requirements.